 [*Incentives subject to change]

-Participants who complete all the requirements of the two-week Summer Institute receive 5 Foothill College continuing education units, a $750 stipend and a technology tool to enhance their projects.
-All incentives are designed to support the ongoing integration of technology into the curriculum, and by following through with fall and winter academic classes, training, activities, and project implementation, participants will receive an additional $750 stipend in March of the year following the Summer Institute.
+Participants who complete all the requirements of the two-week Summer Institute receive 5 Foothill College quarter units (continuing education units), a $600 stipend and a technology tool to enhance their projects.
+All incentives are designed to support the ongoing integration of technology into the curriculum, and by following through with fall and winter academic classes, training, activities, and project implementation, participants will receive an additional $600 stipend in March of the year following the Summer Institute.
 These activities include helping other teachers learn to integrate technology meaningfully and therefore allowing the benefits of the MERIT Program to spread well beyond the classrooms of the participants.

 Requirements and Application

 Northern California public school educators are highly encouraged to apply for a place in MERIT.
 The MERIT program also accepts private and charter school applicants, as well as applicants from all over California.
 International applicants are encouraged to apply.
 Non-local participants must provide their own housing and travel.

 Applications are due Monday, January 18, 2016, at 11:59pm (Martin Luther King, Jr. Day)